Wu-Wu/Dancer-Session-Redis/README.md

     *   `server`

         Hostname and port of redis-server instance which will be used to store session data.
 This one is **required**.

+    *   `password`

+        Password string for redis-server's AUTH command to processing any other commands.
+Optional.
+        Check the redis-server manual for directive **requirepass** if you would to use redis internal authentication.

     *   `database`